-In a loan involving direct participation, each participant lender acts as co-underwriter and becomes a party to the loan documents at the closing of the loan.
-Although each participant lender has its own contractual relationship with the borrower (and, thus, is called a co-lender), typically one of the lenders (in most cases the originator of the mortgage) will serve as the administrative agent for a group of participants.
-Such deals may be executed in a "club" format, in which several lenders partner to form a small lender group for transactions that exceed the risk appetite of each individual lender.
+In a loan involving direct participation (not to be confused with a participant in a loan (which has no privity with the borrower) in which a participation certificate is issued by the lender, which is addressed below as an 'indirect participation'), each participant lender acts as co-underwriter and becomes a party to the loan documents at the closing of the loan.
+Although each participant lender has its own contractual relationship with the borrower (and, thus, is called a co-lender), typically, one of the lenders (in most cases, the originator of the mortgage) will serve as the administrative agent for a group of participants.
+Such deals may be executed in a 'club' [emphasis added] format, in which several lenders partner to form a small lender group for transactions that exceed the risk appetite of each individual lender.
 The agent lender is responsible for administering the loan and maintaining the day-to-day relationship with the borrower.
-Each of the co-lenders owns its respective portion of the loan, which obligates the co-lender to fund to the borrower the amount to which it has committed to lend and entitles such co-lender to the benefits (i.e., interest and fees) arising out of its portion.
+Each of the co-lenders owns its respective portion of the loan, which obligates the co-lender to fund to the borrower the amount to which it has committed to lend and entitles such co-lender to the benefits (ie, interest and fees) arising out of its portion.

-Each co-lender often acquires a promissory note in the amount of its share of the loan, made by the borrower payable to the order of such co-lender, as payee.
+Each co-lender often acquires a promissory note in the amount of its share of the loan, made by the borrower payable to the order of such co-lender as payee.
 However, the notes often provide that the payments made under the note be sent to the agent lender, who collects the payments and distributes to each co-lender its respective share of the funds.